 Cleaning the hooves

-When this happens, pick the left foot up, bending the leg as it would naturally bend back toward the center of the horse’s body.
+3. When the horse shifts its weight to the other front foot, pick the other foot, bending the leg as it would naturally bend back toward the center of the horse’s body.

 This helps him know he’s doing a great job.

 When grooming equine, you can either start with the mane or the tail.
 If the horse is dirty, muddy or has a winter coat, start with the curry comb and groom the entire body using gentle, circular shaped motions that follow the direction of hair growth.